aws-samples/aws-dynamodb-examples/schema_design/SchemaExamples/ChatSystem/README.md

 ## Overview

-This document outlines a use case using DynamoDB .
+This document outlines a use case using DynamoDB as a datastore for a chat system.
+For example, it is intended to be used within a team of several people in a game, or in a live video streaming situation where comments are added to the video.
+The flow of the system is as follows: create a room, join a room, speak in a room, leave a room, and delete a room.

 ## Key Entities

 1. user
 2. room
+3. comment

 ## Design Approach